 Covington is a somewhat small city located in the state of Virginia.
 With a population of 5,658 people and six constituent neighborhoods, Covington is the 110th largest community in Virginia.

-The population of Covington has a very low overall level of education: only 8.99% of people over 25 hold a 4-year college degree or higher.
+The citizens of Covington have a very low rate of college education: just 9.28% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Covington is a somewhat ethnically-diverse city.
 The people who call Covington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Covington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Covington include Irish, English, Italian, and Dutch.

 The most common language spoken in Covington is English.
 Other important languages spoken here include Spanish and Tagalog.